-If the power is cut during operation for a temporarily amount of time, it prevents restarting.
-There’s also an auto-shut off feature in order to prevent motor damage.
+If the power is cut during operation for a temporary amount of time, it prevents restarting.
+There’s also an auto-shutoff feature in order to prevent motor damage.

 For immediate shutdown, there’s an oversized power switch with an emergency-off safety cover.
 This can be found at knee level.
 There’s also a riving knife installed in order to ensure no kickback or bind.

 There’s onboard storage space, so you can store all of your accessories like the blade guard, push stick, power cord, anti-kickback pawns, and so on.

 The Ergonomic Design

 Looking at the design of this table saw, it is obvious that the manufacturer had convenience and comfort in mind.
 The saw is light in weight and the switches, along with the accessory storage have been perfectly placed.
 As for the stand, you’re not going to have to worry, because it’s sturdy.

 The all-terrain 8-inch rubber wheels make the table saw super portable.
 The legs can be folded in order to make for a firm working surface.
 When folded with the stand, you’ll see that the saw stands up straight, making it great for those that like to store their table saw.
 If you’re tight on space in your garage, you will like how compact this one gets, and when it’s folded up, you’ll still be able to use the rolling wheels.

 - Big table top surface to work with